 Seek out classes that provide the necessary education in computer basics even if you’re already proficient with computer hardware and its functions.
 There are multiple operating systems for smartphones and PCs that, while having similarities due to the basic machine language of Unix, have their own methods of making a computer and smartphone function.
 The more operating system knowledge a forensic paralegal possesses, the more effective they can be at recovering data from various sources.

 What Does a Forensic Paralegal Do?

 The role of a forensic paralegal is to uncover electronic evidence from electronic devices.
-The process involves accessing the computer, smartphone, hard drive or storage media that contains the information being sought.
-People frequently try to make their evidence disappear by deleting their files, emails and documents from their computer or device.
+The process involves accessing the computer, smartphone, hard drive, or storage media that contains the information being sought.
+People frequently try to make their evidence disappear by deleting their files, emails, and documents from their computers or device.
 This is done in the hopes of getting the information to become permanently deleted and unrecoverable.
 Unfortunately for them, these files can often be recovered through an expert examination and application of forensic recovery tools.
 A forensic paralegal who is trained in the use of these tools can recover data, then preserve and rebuild it into a readable format more often than not.